mbaumer/us_hep_funding/docs/_states/UT.md

 University of Utah       327,000     2014  2017     Bolton, Adam              Integrating Advanced Software and Statistical Methods for Spectroscopic Dark-Energy Surveys
 University of Utah       245,000     2014  Ongoing  Dawson, Kyle              Spectral Templates and Models of Small-scale Clustering for eBOSS and DESI
 University of Utah        78,000     2014  2015     DeTar, Carleton           Searching for Physics Beyond the Standard Model: Strongly Coupled Field Theories at the Intensity and Energy Frontiers
-UNIVERSITY OF UTAH       150,000     2013  2014     Bolton                    Integrating Advanced Software and Statistical Methods for Spectroscopic Dark-Energy Surveys
+University of Utah       150,000     2013  2014     Bolton                    Integrating Advanced Software and Statistical Methods for Spectroscopic Dark-Energy Surveys
-UNIVERSITY OF UTAH        95,000     2013  2014     Dawson                    Modeling Spectra of 160,000 BOSS Quasars for Lyman Alpha Studies
+University of Utah        95,000     2013  2014     Dawson                    Modeling Spectra of 160,000 BOSS Quasars for Lyman Alpha Studies
-UNIVERSITY OF UTAH        78,000     2012  2014     Detar                     Searching for Physics Beyond the Standard Model: Strongly Coupled Field Theories at the Intensity and Energy Frontiers
+University of Utah        78,000     2012  2014     Detar                     Searching for Physics Beyond the Standard Model: Strongly Coupled Field Theories at the Intensity and Energy Frontiers
 ```
 ## SC Contracts
 ```